scrime-u-bordeaux/metaImpro/README.md

 ```
 4. Prepare your corpus

-Create a corpus/ folder at the root (it already exists with some examples, add your monophonic .mid files to it)
+Create a corpus/ folder at the root (it already exists with some examples, add your monophonic .mid files to it).

 Download the omnibook_xml at this adresse https://homepages.loria.fr/evincent/omnibook/ and modify the path with yours in the dpg_impro.py file.

 ## Usage